bentoml/bentoctl-workshops/aws-lambda/1_build_bento/README.md

 ```

 This service takes in Text input and return a JSON with the result.
-Let's serve this service and test the API out.
+Let's serve it and test the API out.
 ```
 bentoml serve ./bento.py:svc --reload
 ```